Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

             print('        ')

-#As the loop iterates through the values of last 3 days, last 7 days, etc, k_frame will represent the respective results of each
+#As the loop iterates through the values of last 3 days, last 7 days, etc, a dataframe representing the respective results of each will be produced

             if increasing_value == 0:
                 three_frame_final = k_frame